Countries Which Have Hosted The Most F1 Races

 Silverstone hosted the first World Championship race in 1950.
 Image: ©2018 Planet Labs, Inc. CC BY-SA 4.0.

-Britain is the last of three countries to have hosted more F1 races than there have been F1 seasons.
+Britain is the third of four countries to have hosted more F1 races than there have been F1 seasons.
 Four different British circuits have hosted Formula 1 races, but none more than Silverstone.
-The circuit which hosted the first round of the World Championship has now hosted the British Grand Prix on 56 occasions, and hosted the additional 70th Anniversary Grand Prix in 2020.
+The circuit which hosted the first round of the World Championship has now hosted the British Grand Prix on 57 occasions, and hosted the additional 70th Anniversary Grand Prix in 2020.

 Aintree and Brands Hatch are the only other circuits to have hosted the British Grand Prix since 1950, with Aintree doing so five times, and Brands Hatch hosting the event 12 times.
 Brands Hatch also hosted the European Grand Prix in 1983 and 1985.